LucasFDutra/pysls/README.md

 $ pysls --logs
 ```

-This command searches for the project name within `pyproject.toml` and the partial name of the lambda function within `lambda_test/src/serverless.yml`.
-The full name is constructed as follows: `/aws/lambda/<function_name_in_serverless>-dev-<project_name_in_pyproject>`.
+This command gets the settings inside the `pysls_config.json` file, and sets up the function's logGroupName: `/aws/lambda/<service_name>-dev-<function_name>`.
 With the full name, it is possible to view all logs related to the function.

 ---
 ## EXECUTE THE FUNCTION BASED ON AN EVENT